rsolomo/cargo-check/README.md

 cargo rustc -v -- -Zprint-link-args -Zno-trans
 ```

-If lib or bin targets are present the will be added to `cargo rustc` automatically.
+If lib or bin targets are present they will be added to `cargo rustc` automatically.

 ## License